Know the Laws: North Dakota

 If you are not eligible for a protection order based on domestic violence, you may be able to get a disorderly conduct restraining order against the abuser.
 The abuser can be anyone: an acquaintance, intimate partner, family member, etc.

-A disorderly conduct restraining order (DCRO) can offer protection to someone who is the victim of "disorderly conduct," which is similar to harassment.
+A disorderly conduct restraining order (DCRO) can offer protection to someone who is the victim of disorderly conduct, which is similar to harassment and also includes human trafficking or attempted human trafficking.
 You do not need to have a specific relationship with the abuser - s/he could be a anyone: a neighbor, acquaintance, intimate partner, family member, etc. A DCRO could be a good option for someone who is not eligible to file for a domestic violence protection order (DVPO).
 However, it is possible that a person may actually qualify for both a DCRO and a DVPO and can have both at the same time.*

 Disorderly conduct orders can order the person who is harassing you or abusing you to stop the disorderly conduct and/or have no contact with you.** These orders do not offer other kinds of relief that a DVPO can give you, such as temporary custody, and may not exclude the abuser from the home.